surveys of the Middlesex Fells.

 of us will make.

 February was unusually mild and I saw Skunk Cabbage open on Feb 25th,

 beating last year's record of the 28th.
 Just one little hint of climate

-And a Note in the journal Rhodora by
+A Note in the journal Rhodora by

 Walter Kittredge and myself appeared in March entitled "Continuing